top of page

-My name is Amy and I am the owner of Wild K9s.
+My name is Amy Lacey, and I’m the founder of Wild K9s, based in the New Forest, Hampshire.

 My Story

-After completing a HND in Animal Science, I spent a year working at the Cornish Seal Sanctuary before going on to study zoology at the University of Bristol, specialising in animal behaviour.
-During this time, I also worked for the Mammal Research Unit, supporting several research projects on the behavioural ecology of British mammals and even had my final year dissertation on cat behaviour published.
+After completing an HND in Animal Science, I spent a year at the Cornish Seal Sanctuary before going on to study Zoology at the University of Bristol, specialising in animal behaviour.
+During this time, I worked with the Mammal Research Unit on studies into the behavioural ecology of British mammals, and my final-year dissertation on cat behaviour was published.

 Education